jrmr21/paintball_game/README.md

 It's a licence project, Work in progress

-We would'like to create small device onnected outside to made short game for paintball party or airsoft.
+We would'like to create small device connected outside, to made short game for paintball party or airsoft.

 radio source code from here :